 iMovie is available on both Macs and as an app on your apple devices. iMovie is my favorite editing program because it’s relatively easy to get the hang of.
 There definitely is a learning curve, but it’s not too intimidating.

-Beyond that, you can create video that truly looks professional without having to invest a ton into production. iMovie is free on your Mac, and $10 for your apple phone or ipad.
+Beyond that, you can create video that truly looks professional without having to invest a ton into production. iMovie is free too which is another huge pro.

 How course creators can use iMovie

 iMovie makes cutting clips together and adding overlays super simple.
-You can create course videos with video of yourself, slides, and image overlays by clicking and dragging clips and graphics arounds.
+You can create course videos with video of yourself, slides, and image overlays by clicking and dragging clips and graphics around.

-There are also tools like the “minimize background noise” that helps improve your sound quality even if you don’t have a $200 microphone at your disposal.
+There are also tools like the “minimize background noise” that help improve your sound quality even if you don’t have a $200 microphone at your disposal.

 FiLMiC Pro is another editing app you can use from your phone with the added element of allowing you to record video from the app, too.
 This is great for course creators on the go, or someone who doesn’t necessarily want to slave away at their laptop all day every day.
 FiLMiC Pro boasts beating out programs that cost thousands of dollars in blind user testing, too.